BLATTEN - TRÄMEL - NATERS

 Safety guidelines

-Despite the "unmistakable" marking of hiking trails, we recommend always carrying a suitable hiking map for safety reasons, so that, for example, in the event of a thunderstorm or emergency you can quickly find a safe area.
+Despite the “unmistakable” marking of the hiking trails, we recommend always having an appropriate hiking map for safety reasons so you can quickly find a safe area, for example in case of a thunderstorm or emergency.

-Especially in autumn, pay attention that fallen leaves on the ground may conceal unevenness, roots, stones, or holes in the path.
-After storms, trees may still fall or branches may drop.
-Especially in adverse weather conditions, natural paths can have muddy and slippery sections.
-You should expect such impairments when hiking.
+Especially in autumn, be aware that leaves lying on the ground can hide unevenness, roots, stones, or holes in the path.
+After storms, trees may still fall or branches may drop afterwards.
+Especially in bad weather conditions, natural paths may have muddy and slippery sections.
+You must expect such path impairments when hiking.

 Not all rocks or cliffs are secured with ropes or railings.
-Some sure-footedness is required.
-If you believe certain sections are not passable for you, you should avoid them.
+Surefootedness is partially required.
+If you think certain path sections are impassable for you, you should avoid them.

 Map